Team-EZ-Pantry/EZ-Pantry-DB/README.md

 ## Health Check
 **GET** `/health`

 Check if the server and database are running.
+Append to end of url like this: ``http://localhost:3000/health``

 **Response:**
 ```json